slchorne/apibrowser/README.md

 ## How can modify or add an ip address?

-> You can't, you won't, dont
+> You can't, you won't, don't

-Learn the object types, learn nios

-Address are **read only**
+The unfortunate part to this problem is that you need to learn a bit about how NIOS works and how to admin the syatem, but the short answer is that Address are **read only** synthetic objects.

+They only exist because some other object (E.g a HOST or a FIXED ADDRESS) has an IP address.

+Addresses, PTR records etc are usually auto generated from the data in some other object.
+Thus you create the other object, not the address directly.

 ## Adding an object